mmagnus/rna-tools/README.md

   --orgmode             get a structure in org-mode format <sick!>
   --get-chain GET_CHAIN
-                        get chain, one or many, e.g, A, but now also ABC works --fetch               fetch file from the PDB db --fetch-ba            fetch biological assembly from the PDB db --get-seq             get seq
+                        get chain, one or many, e.g, A, but now also ABC works --fetch               fetch file from the PDB db, e.g., 1xjr, use 'rp' to fetchthe RNA-Puzzles standardized_dataset [around 100 MB] --fetch-ba            fetch biological assembly from the PDB db --get-seq             get seq
-  --hide-warnings       hide warnings, works with --get-chain, it hides warnings that given changes are not detected in a PDB file
+  --color-seq           color seq, works with --get-seq --ignore-files IGNORE_FILES
-  --compact             with --get-seq, get it in compact view'
+                        files to be ingored, .e.g, 'solution' --compact             with --get-seq, get it in compact view'
                         $ rna_pdb_toolsx.py --get-seq --compact *.pdb
                         # 20_Bujnicki_1